 History of the Dharma Wheel

-Meaning and symbolism of the Dharma Wheel
+Meaning and symbolism of the Dharma Wheel in Buddhism

 Dharma Wheel is a central emblem in Buddhism symbolizing the Buddhist teachings, or the “Dharma.”
 Its design and elements, steeped in rich symbolism, portray various Buddhist concepts, each illuminating a different facet of the faith.
 Below, LotusBuddhas will enumerate the primary elements of the Dharma Wheel and the corresponding symbolic significance they each hold within the Buddhist tradition.